Lodimup/gateway-challenge/README.md

 **Running services locally requires**
 - docker
 - GNU Make
-pinecone database can be initialized with the following command once
+- .env file with correct values pinecone database can be initialized with the following command once
 ```
 python scripts/init_pinecone.py
 ```
+then, you can start the services with
 ```
 make compose-up
 ```
+the following services will go online:
+- gateway
+- worker
+- redis
+- mongodb

 Access the API at `http://localhost:8000/docs` **Running tests**
 ```